OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/bugzilla.md

       In this case, you can write an Advanced mapping to truncate the characters to 255 only.
   * Bugzilla allows you to set the value for 'Description' field only with Bug creation.
 Hence, we recommend to set 'create' for [Sync When configuration](../integrate/mapping-configuration.md#sync-when) of mapping for Description Field.
 * The below mentioned functionalities are not supported by Bugzilla itself.
-Hence, OpsHub Integration Manager does not synchronize them:
+Hence, <code class="expression">space.vars.SITENAME</code> does not synchronize them:
   * User Mentions, Inline Images, HTML formatting for Fields/Comments

 # Appendix